Write custom SQL

 #raw

-configuration value, row-level security can be bypassed in the worksheet, creating a security vulnerability.
+configuration value, row-level security can be bypassed in the workbook or worksheet, creating a security vulnerability.

 Reference multi-select list parameters